 Data Platform — Centralized ETL Infrastructure

-Role: Cloud & DevOps Engineer
+Role: DevOps Engineer

 Stack: AWS ECS Fargate · Terraform Modules · GitHub Actions (Reusable Workflows) · S3 · SSM Parameter Store · ECR